botvyns/Projects/docs/README.md

 # Project 4:
 ## [A conversational assistant powered by LangChain, OpenAI, and Streamlit](https://github.com/botvyns/assistant).

-This assitant uses RAG.
-As a context it has a web-page that tells a story of media that focuses on underground Ukrainian music.
+This assistant uses RAG.
+As a context, it has a web-page that tells a story of media that focuses on underground Ukrainian music.
-The project needs improvments, in terms of, for exampe, hallucinations.
+The project needs improvements, in terms of, for example, hallucinations.

 ![example interface](/images/example.jpg)